 Seeing Uluru in the Northern Territory at sunrise is awe-inspiring.
 The traditional custodians of the area have firmly expressed they don’t want tourists climbing the sacred rock, but a walk around it is just as amazing.
 If you go after it rains you may get to witness a powerful waterfall flowing down the rock, plunging into the Kantju Gorge.

 Uluru Travel offers an Uluru Sunrise & Guided Base Walk that allows you to absorb the enormity and beauty of your surroundings.
 Find out more here.
+And for helpful tips to plan your trip to the Red Centre, take a look at this guide by Bookmundi.

 3. Snorkel The Great Barrier Reef